PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-08 07:14:22
+Last updated: 2024-04-08 07:14:58
-Random Quote: Barney: "I am so sorry, Cornelius.
-You deserve a better end than this."Lily: "You got ketchup on a red tie, you can't even see it!" - Lily Aldrin
+Random Quote: A Mandalorian and a Jedi?
+They'll never see it coming. - Din Djarin